FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ---
 ## Synthesis
 * The next step is _Synthesis_: It maps the VHDL design onto the components available in the FPGA (flip-flops, look-up tables, multiplexers, RAM).
 The synthesis can also reveal design errors that may not be visible in the simulation (e.g. incomplete sensitivity lists or incompletely coded IF conditions).
-It is therefore highly recommended to examine the messages (warnings) of the synthesis closely.
+It is therefore highly recommended to examine the messages (warnings) of the synthesis in depth.
 * In the _Flow Navigator_ under _Synthesis_ click on `Run Synthesis`.
 Do not change anything in the dialog window and confirm with `OK`.
-The synthesis run will take some time; you can see how far the synthesis has progressed in the Vivado window at the bottom in the tab `Design Runs`.
+The synthesis run will take some time (around 30 secs depending on the compute power of your computer); you can see how far the synthesis has progressed in the Vivado window at the bottom in the tab `Design Runs`.
 * When the synthesis run is finished, a window opens.
 Select `View Reports`.
 The `Reports` tab is now highlighted at the bottom of the Vivado window.
 Double-clicking on the reports opens them in an editor window.
 The next image shows an excerpt from the _Utilization Report_, in which you can see that 4 slice LUTs and 6 flip-flops are required to implement the design.

 ![Synthesis](images/viv_009.png)